 Courses listed below are recommended electives for the major.
 Students can also select other courses in different divisions as electives.

 Introduction to analysis of functions of real variables.
 Topics include Lebesgue measure and integration; L^p spaces; absolute continuity; abstract measure theory; Radon-Nikodym Theorem; connection with probability; Fourier series and integrals.

 A first course to differential geometry focusing on the study of curves and surfaces in 2- and 3-dimensional Euclidean space using the techniques of differential and integral calculus and linear algebra.
 Topics include curvature and torsion of curves, Frenet-Serret frames, global properties of closed curves, intrinsic and extrinsic properties of surface, Gaussian curvature and mean curvatures, geodesics, minimal surfaces, and the Gauss-Bonnet theorem.

 Elementary introduction to topology.
 Topics include surfaces, covering spaces, Euler characteristic, fundamental group, homology theory, exact sequences.

 An introduction to the concepts, theory, and application of statistical inference, including the structure of statistical problems, probability modeling, data analysis and statistical computing, and linear regression.
 Inference from the viewpoint of Bayesian statistics, with some discussion of sampling theory methods and comparative inference.
 Applications to problems in various fields.

 First course in probability.
 Topics include: Probability models, random variables with discrete and continuous distributions.
 Independence, joint distributions, conditional distributions.
 Expectations, functions of random variables, central limit theorem.

-Graduates will be prepared to begin careers in research and development, teaching, finance, technology and management, or to pursue graduate study in the United States, China or internationally.
+Graduates will be prepared to begin careers in research and development, teaching, finance, technology and management and other areas, or to pursue graduate study in the United States, China or internationally.